Stocks end higher after Fed meeting minutes, strong job data

 The Fed's benchmark lending rate stands at a range of 4.25% to 4.5%, up from close to zero following seven increases last year.
 It forecast that the rate will reach a range of 5% to 5.25% by the end of 2023 and it isn’t calling for a rate cut before 2024.

+The yield on the 10-year Treasury, which influences mortgage rates, fell to 3.68% from 3.75% late Tuesday.
+The yield on the two-year Treasury, which tends to track expectations for Fed action, slipped to 4.34% from 4.38%.

-Banks, companies that rely on consumer spending and communication services stocks helped lift the market.
-Citigroup rose 2.4%, Starbucks added 3.8% and Netflix gained 5.4%.
+Banks, companies that rely on consumer spending and communications stocks accounted for a big share of the rally.
+Citigroup rose 2.6%, Starbucks added 3.6% and Netflix gained 4.9%.

 Energy stocks fell as the price of U.S. crude oil settled 5.3% lower.
-Chevron was off 1.4%.
+Chevron fell 1.1%.

 The latest updates for the job market comes amid more layoffs within the technology sector, which has been dealing with falling demand as inflation squeezes consumers.